The global body for professional accountants

 Work in almost any industry

-From fashion to entertainment, construction to non-profits, one thing ties (almost) every industry together - they need finance professionals to help manage and advise them.
-When you train as an accountant, you gain skills that can apply to almost any industry of your choosing.
+From fashion to entertainment, construction to non-profits, one thing ties (almost) every industry together - they need finance professionals to manage and advise them.
+When you train for ACCA exams, you gain skills applicable to any industry of your choosing.
+Upskilling courses can further enhance these skills, while focusing on how to improve cognitive flexibility will prepare you to adapt and thrive in diverse professional environments.

 Get started